Ada-Developers-Academy/C3Projects--VideoStoreAPI/endpoints.md

 __Endpoint__
 `GET /customers/{:id}`

 Returns all the information on record of the selected customer, including all the movies they have currently and previously checked out.
+Rental records are ordered by checkout_date.

 __Request Parameter__